ashp15205/PRODIGY/README.md

 ## DIRECTORIES:

-### BACKEND
-The backend is built using FastAPI for creating RESTful API endpoints.
-It handles user requests, processes data, interacts with AI models, and serves responses to the frontend.

-      backend/
-      ├── app/
-      │   ├── main.py
-      │   ├── content_curation.py
-      │   ├── auth.py
-      │   ├── config.py
-      ├── requirements.txt
-      └── .env

 ### FRONTEND
 The frontend is developed using ReactJS to create an interactive and dynamic user interface for learners.
 It communicates with the backend to display personalized content and feedback.